LucT3/Emotion-Classification-and-Affective-State-Measure-Artificial-Neural-Networks/README.md

 ### Project Contents

 + **Datasets:**
-  * Dataset with Biomedical Signals (Used for task 3.1 and 3.3)
+  * Dataset with Biomedical Signals (Used for tasks 3.1 and 3.3)
-  * Dataset of Images (Used for task 4.1 and 4.2)
+  * Dataset of Images (Used for tasks 4.1 and 4.2)

 + **MLP (MultiLayer Perceptron) and RBF (Radial Basis Function) Neural Networks:**
   * Neural Networks used to estimate person's emotions (TASK 3.1).